 The first thing that happens when you stop drinking is that friends and family members who do drink are dismayed and suspicious, you may need counseling or help to deal with it..
 They try to argue you out of your choice to abstain, and keep trying to give you a drink, “just one” even years later.
 People who know you well and even love you a lot will still want you to drink with them.
 That is their business.
 It has nothing to do with you, but can hurt if you’re not expecting it.

-In my decade of sobriety, the world outside of recovery has not changed, and even worsened with regard to health risks.
-And temptations to relapse are everywhere.
-But there are many signs of hope as well.
+In my decade of sobriety, the world outside of recovery has changed.
+There are many signs of hope.
 The recovery lifestyle is gaining acceptance.
 And happily, many people now celebrating sober birthdays are parents just like me.

 Even if you’re not ready for full sobriety, you can make a difference by not drinking in front of your children.